 - Plasmid genes express a membrane extension called a pilus.

-- The pilus contacts a recipient cell, and the plasmid is copied and transmitted.
+- The pilus contacts a recipient cell, and the plasmid is copied and transmitted through the pilus.

 - Key Role: